Comparing localizations across adjunctions: Algebras up to homotopy

+Finally, $\Omega^{\infty}$ sends $\Sigma^{\infty}f$-equivalences to $f$-equivalences by part~(i) of Corollary~\ref{loopinfinity}.
+Hence $T$ preserves $f$-equivalences for every~$f$, and Theorem~\ref{magic} yields the desired result. \end{proof}

-\begin{theorem} Let $\M$ be a model category and let $T$ be a monad on $\M$ preserving weak equivalences.
-If $A$ is an object in $\M$ such that $C_A$ and $C_{TA}$ exist, and $T$ preserves $A$\nobreakdash-equivalences and $TA$\nobreakdash-equivalences, then
+\begin{theorem} Let $\M$ be a model category and let $T$ be a monad on $\M$ preserving weak equivalences and cofibrant objects.
+If $A$ is a cofibrant object in $\M$ such that $C_A$ and $C_{TA}$ exist, and $T$ preserves cofibrant $A$\nobreakdash-cellular objects and cofibrant $TA$\nobreakdash-cellular objects, then